brakdag/Blink/readme.md

 Getting Started
 ===============
-<i class="icon-file"></i> To start using the library you can open the example code *simpleblink* or alternatively you can
+<i class="icon-file"></i> To start using the library you should open the example code *simpleblink* or alternatively you can
 create a document and paste de follow code.

 ```c++